akononovicius/physRisk-content-repository/articles/2015/long-range-memory-in-nonlinear-garch-model.md

 \\\(  \pm b^2 \\\).
 If deviations are larger, then Gaussian like distribution or divergence of the model might be observed.

-We invite you to try HTML5 app below.
+We invite you to try HTML5 app bellow.

 [html5-interactive
 url="/uploads/models/ngarch11/index.html" width="470"